a2nt/russian-routing/README.md

 Setup your client VPN and route Russian GOV, ORG services and listed websites traffic without VPN.
 It's useful to save VPN traffic and to prevent VPN-usage detection.

+Also this script routes some video streaming services without VPN to save traffic and reach better speed.

 This script is mend to setup routing.
 It doesn't sets up your VPN-client or VPN-server.
 See details bellow.